Developer Productivity Gets a Boost from Machine Learning

 According to the company, key features of Predictive Test Selection include:

 - Model accuracy.
 Predictive Test Selection can predict more than 99% of all breaking changes and avoid most irrelevant tests.
 It also provides a logical explanation of why each test was selected or not, to give users confidence in its predictions.

 - Unparalleled insights.
-Gradle Enterprise is uniquely able to leverage detailed code and dependency data, which gives the model unparalleled insight into production sources and related tests.
+Develocity is uniquely able to leverage detailed code and dependency data, which gives the model unparalleled insight into production sources and related tests.

 - Proactive risk analysis.
 Development teams can try before they deploy Predictive Test Selection by simulating the effectiveness of the model and estimating time savings against actual test results.

 The dashboard shows adoption and savings for a custom set of test runs

 Gradle supports key open-source projects with free instances of Develocity.
 Spring, JUnit, and Micronaut are all running Predictive Test Selection simulations.
 You can learn more about Predictive Test Selection by exploring the live public instances.
 Here you can see, for example, how Spring is saving almost 17 days worth of test time in a 20 business-day window.

 “Develocity remote build caching already cuts our test build times in half.
 We expect to cut it down 10x more using the machine learning capabilities of Predictive Test Selection and then Test Distribution for the rest,” said Cédric Champeau, Micronaut committer at Oracle Labs.
 “That will be a game changer for us.”